 03. The Rewatch To Share

 Of course when you come across a great title you want to share. you want someone else to watch it with and to laugh and cry and discuss each moment with it.
 One of the best things that happened the first time I watched Yuri on Ice was that just after it finished airing I visited a friend and told her she needed to see it.
-Two days later we’d finished a binge watch of the series and the two of us where happily humming history maker in her kitchen together.
+Two days later we’d finished a binge watch of the series and the two of us were happily humming History Maker in her kitchen together.
 There’s something about watching a show with someone else that really elevates the enjoyment of it, plus you have someone to talk about it with once it is done so this is perhaps the most satisfying of all rewatches.

 And then we have the new one.